 Students must receive Advanced Standing in order to enroll in Graduate Seminar (PSY 596), the culminating activity for students in the MFT program.
-Students are eligible to apply for Advanced Standing when they have completed 43 semester hours.
-Students must have completed all stipulations of admission, have passed the competency exam, be in Good Standing, and have attained a minimum GPA of 3.0 for all work applicable in the degree program in order to apply for Advanced Standing.
+Students are eligible to apply for Advanced Standing upon completion of 43 semester hours.
+In order to apply for Advance Standing, students must complete all stipulations of admission, successfully pass the competency exam, be in Good Standing, and attain a minimum GPA of 3.0 for all work applicable in the degree program.
 To apply for Advanced Standing, students must submit an application for Advanced Standing with the approval of their academic advisor/program chair along with an Application for Graduation (with graduation fee) to the Office of Graduate Academic Services.
 Approval for Advanced Standing can take 2-3 weeks to complete.